PlugNPush/ProjectCapstoneAWS/AWSDeployment/README.md

 ![WebSite](Screenshot%202023-07-12%20at%2012.34.49.png)
 - Finally, we need to [create an endpoint](Screenshot%202023-07-12%20at%2013.58.14.png) in the VPC to connect to the EC2 instance remotely.
 This is an EC2 Instance Connect endpoint with the same security group as the EC2 Instance.

 - For the second part, we [create a database](Screenshot%202023-07-12%20at%2012.35.39.png) in the RDS service.
-We choose the mariadb engine and our EC2 instance.
+We choose the mariadb engine and to speed up the setup process we indicate that we want to establish a link with our EC2 instance.
+This automatically chooses the correct VPC and creates 4 self-managed private subnets with 4 availability zones while using our already defined security group.
 We set the username to "admin" and autogenerate the password.
-We use the automatic setup that gonna create new private subnet in the VPC and using our security group.
+We use the automatic setup.
 - We don't forget to [save the password](Screenshot%202023-07-12%20at%2013.19.38.png) for later.
 - And now we have a [database](Screenshot%202023-07-12%20at%2013.23.52.png), ready to be used.
 - We go back to the Cloud9 IDE and [connect to the database](Screenshot%202023-07-12%20at%2013.28.19.png) using the command line.